 Capital One Entertainment experiences (baseball games, concerts, and more)

 Capital One Entertainment is a portal for booking tickets to events and experiences.
-While many of these event tickets offer poor value for miles, some offer outstanding value.
+While many of these redemptions offer poor value for miles, some can be outstanding.

-For instance, we have seen Capital One Entertainment offer an incredible deal on great seats to Major League Baseball games: during 2022, they offered great seats (each stadium offered the same 4 seats for each game in that stadium and the special cardholder exclusive seats were within a few rows of the field, sometimes including club access) for 5,000 miles per ticket.
+For instance, we have seen Capital One Entertainment offer an incredible deal on great seats to Major League Baseball games: throughout the year, each stadium offers the same 4 seats for each home game.
+The special “cardholder exclusive seats” are usually within a few rows of the field and sometimes including club access – all for only 5,000 miles per ticket.

-We have also seen a number of unique ticket opportunities to other events like concerts and dining experiences, often times including meet & greet access or other special perks.
-Tickets using points have been available to events like the NCAA Final Four and college bowl games.
-If you like attending events, it is worth keeping your eye on the “Cardholder Exclusives” section at Capital One Entertainment.
+We have also seen a number of unique opportunities for tickets to other events like concerts and dining experiences, oftentimes including meet & greet access or other special perks.
+Tickets using points have been available to the NCAA Final Four and college bowl games.
+If you like attending live events, it’s worth keeping your eye on the “Cardholder Exclusives” section at Capital One Entertainment.

 Redeem Capital One miles for cash back